felixjoshuabenson/felixjoshuabenson/README.md

 # About me

-Hi, I'm Joshua! 👋
+Hi, I'm Joshua!

-I am excited to be a Mobile Engineer focusing on cross-platform mobile applications using Flutter and Dart.
+I am a mobile engineer who specializes in cross-platform mobile applications using Flutter and Dart.
 I have a Bachelor’s degree in Computer Science from the University of the People and have two impactful apps in healthcare and education on the Google Play Store.
 I work well on cross-functional teams with frontend, backend, edge, and web developers to create a solid user experience.
-I am excited to be part of a growing mobile app team full of energy.
-We are going to make something special.

-## 🚀 Featured Projects
+## Featured Projects

 ### [Tojumi-Health](https://play.google.com/store/apps/details?id=com.tojumi.tojumi_health_app&hl=en-US)
 **Simplifying Care Home Communication**